finmoorhouse/fin/src/writing/convex.md

 Many of the original insights of effective altruism are insights about diminishing returns, especially from *concave* functions.
 In particular, ideas about concavity motivate the concept of *neglectedness*, and the heuristic of *giving to the most marginally cost-effective charity*.
 But sometimes we instead confront *increasing* returns, often from *convex* functions.
 In such cases, I think some of the simpler EA heuristics break down in instructive ways.
 I also suggest thinking in terms of ‘impact functions’ for projects, analogous to production functions for firms.
 These are scattered points, many of which are kind of obvious.

-Credit for many of these original insights goes to Toby Ord, who was originally prompted by a conversation with Luke Ding.
+Credit for many of these original insights mostly goes to Toby Ord.
 Errors remain my own.

 Thank you to [Luca Righetti](https://www.lucarighetti.com) and [Loren Fryxell](https://lorenfryxell.com/) for thorough comments and helpful conversation.